 Please contact firstname.lastname@example.org for workshop inquiries.

-Workshop needs: Projector, Internet connection, participant laptops, large paper, color pen, large drawing desks, and wall space to put up the drawings and presentations.
+Workshop needs: Projector, Internet connection, participant laptops, large paper, color pen, large drawing surface, and wall space to put up the drawings and presentations.
 Works best with max 15-20 participants.

 Middlesbrough, UK, Sep 9, 2016